freedomfone/freedomfone-deploy/README.md

 That will deploy Freedom Fone to the target machine and by the end of it should be up and running and accepting calls.

+If you want to deploy Freedom Fone to the machine you're in, you can specify `localhost` on the host parameter.

+    $ fab deploy -H user@localhost

 Creating a Local VM
 -------------------

+*This is currently experimental and the deploy task still need some testing to make sure it works on a local VM*

+### Using Vagrant

+Vagrant is a tool that lets you quickly create *headless* (that is, non GUI, only terminal access) [Virtual Box](http://virtualbox.org) Virtual Machines from a specification contained in a Vagrantfile.
+The advantage is that Vagrantfiles make it easy to share a VM setup that's appropriate for your project.

-You can create a local VM by installing Vagrant on your machine.
-First you'll need [Virtual Box](http://virtualbox.org) installed.
-For Vagrant itself, you can download a installer from their website or use RubyGems
+To use Vagrant, first you'll need [Virtual Box](http://virtualbox.org) installed.
+Download an installer from their website.
+For Vagrant itself, you can download a installer from their website (recommended) or use RubyGems, if you have [Ruby](http://www.ruby-lang.org) installed.
+As with Python, Ruby comes pre-installed in Mac OS X and can be easily installed on Linux using the respective package manager.
+If you have a working setup of Ruby with RubyGems, just type

     $ gem install vagrant